Do you use a regular mouse or an ergonomic mouse?

 Ergonomic Shape of the Mouse

 There are different ergonomic mouse listed in this review with slight variations in the shapes.
-For example, there are vertical mouse, horse shoe shaped mouse, slightly twisted ergonomic shape, etc.
+For example, there is a vertical mouse, horseshoe-shaped mouse, slightly twisted ergonomic shape, etc.

 DPI stands for Dots Per Inch.
 It is a measure of the sensitivity of a mouse.